borjaguardiola/tubluedoc-test/content/alpha/quickstart/restapicreatecall.md

 Once you have configured your number's callback URL to point to this JSON file, BlueVia will make a HTTP POST request to retrieve these commands, once Phone A, that you will call via an API call, answers.
 When Phone A answers, This JSON will result in Phone B being called and when Phone B answers, both Phone A and Phone B will be on the same call.

+The simplest way to create a call via the RESTful API is *curl* from the command line

+	curl -k -H "Accept: application/json" -H "Content-type: application/json" --user <your API key>:<your API secret> -X POST -d '{"callerId":"tel:+<country code><your BlueVia Voice Number>","destination":"tel:+<country code><the number you wish to call>"}' https://<BlueVia API Host>/comms/v1/calls

+When the destination phone rings, and answers the destination phone, specified in the *dial* command in the JSON referred to by the callback URL, will be called and the two phones will be connected on a call.

-This demo uses the *makeACall.php* script that you can find in the Quick Start demo code from github  **@todo: ADD LINK**.
+The same of course can be managed through php and this demo uses the *makeACall.php* script that you can find in the Quick Start demo code from github  **@todo: ADD LINK**.

 Stepping through *makeACall.php*